-Based on the bond performance shown in the chart comparison above and inverse relationship of interest rates and bond prices, you may feel inclined to allocate more of your capital towards bonds, particularly those more on the secure side.
+Based on the bond performance shown in the chart comparison above, and the inverse relationship of interest rates and bond prices, you may feel inclined to allocate more of your capital towards bonds.
 However, it's important to keep in mind that we have no idea in which way interest rates are going to move in the future.
 Unfortunately, forecasting interest rates accurately is difficult to do (and not reliably accurate), as they change frequently, and depend on a large number of factors.

 The consumer price index (CPI) is a measure of the average change in prices overtime that consumers pay for goods and services.
 The CPI measures inflation as experienced by consumers in their day-to-day living expenses.

 Inflation is the rise overtime in the prices of goods and services, or when the value of cash falls.
 Normal inflation (1-3%) is a byproduct of a growing economy, and should generally not be thought of as a bad economic indicator.
 In a functioning economy, prices of goods and services will rise at the same rate as wages.
 Deflation, or the lowering of prices for goods and services, is a stronger indicator of a worse economy.